ffx64/searchx-indexer/readme.txt

 organized and saved in an optimized way, allowing easy integration with other modules of the **SearchX** project.

+This project is intended solely for educational purposes.
+Use for any illegal or unauthorized activities is strictly prohibited.
+Please use it responsibly and ethically.

 -----------------------------------------------------------------------------------
                                     Features
 -----------------------------------------------------------------------------------